-As per Ind AS 109, EAD is estimation of the extent to which the financial entity may be expsoed to counterparty in the event of default and at the time of counterparty's default.
-The Company has modelled EAD based on the contractual and behaviourial cash flows till the lifetime of the loans considering the expected prepayments.
+As per Ind AS 109, EAD is estimation of the extent to which the financial entity may be exposed to counterparty in the event of default and at the time of counterparty's default.
+The Company has modelled EAD based on the contractual and behavioral cash flows till the lifetime of the loans considering the expected prepayments.

-The Company has considered expected cash flows of all the trade receivables and unbilled revenue at DPD bucket level which was used for computation of ECL.
+The Company has considered expected cash flows of all the management fees receivables at DPD bucket level which was used for computation of ECL.